jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 #### During Pair Programming

-In the Progress Tracker, choose the `Questions` option in the Left Sidebar.
+After you have signed in to [Progress Tracker][progress-tracker], choose the `Questions` option in the Left Sidebar.
 A numbered diagram of squares will be shown to indicate the Zoom rooms where students are working.
 The numbers in the rooms will often but not always match the Zoom Breakout Room numbers.

 Monitor the floor to assure that Jr. TA's answer questions in a timely manner.